l3p-cv/lost/docs/sphinx/source/contribution_guide.rst

 How to do frontend development?
 ===============================
-The Frontend is developed with React, Redux, CoreUI and reactstrap
+The Frontend is developed with React, Redux, CoreUI

 1. To start developing frontend follow the :ref:`LOST QuickSetup <quick-setup>` instruction.
 2. Change directory to the frontend folder and install npm packages